autoppia/autoppia_webs_demo/web_3_autozone/README.md

 # Autozon – Fullstack E-Commerce (Next.js)

-Autozon is a fullstack e-commerce web application built using **Next.js** (App Router), styled with **TailwindCSS**, and equipped with a custom event logging system that captures frontend interactions and writes them to a local file: `event-log.json`.
+Autozon is a fullstack e-commerce web application built using **Next.js** (App Router), styled with **TailwindCSS**, and equipped with a custom event logging system that captures frontend interactions and writes them to a database.

 This version is fully Dockerized, allowing seamless setup and deployment with minimal local dependencies.